litstack/litstack/docs/docs/crud/models.md

 [[toc]]

-The main component of an admin panel is to manage data.
-Fjord offers the possibility to make [Laravel Eloquent Models](https://laravel.com/docs/7.x/eloquent) editable and manageable.
-For a clear administration of models, a suitable `index` table and the corresponding `create` and `update` form is needed.
-Fjord also comes with powerfull open source packages to make models `translatable`, `sluggable` and to attach `media`.
-The following packages are used for this
+The main task of an admin panel is to manage data.
+Fjord offers easy editing and managing of [Laravel Eloquent Models](https://laravel.com/docs/7.x/eloquent).
+For a clear administration of models, a suitable `index` table and the corresponding `create` and `update` form are needed.
+Fjord also comes with powerful open source packages to make models `translatable`, `sluggable` and to attach `media`.
+The following packages are used for this:

 -   [Astronomic Translatable](https://docs.astrotomic.info/laravel-translatable/)
 -   [Spatie Medialibrary](https://docs.spatie.be/laravel-medialibrary/v8/introduction/)
 -   [Cviebrock Sluggable](https://github.com/cviebrock/eloquent-sluggable)

-The `fjord/app/Config/Crud` directory contains all configuration-files for your CRUD-Models.
+The `fjord/app/Config/Crud` directory contains all configuration files for your CRUD-Models.
 Each model has its own file and is set up individually.
 Configurations can be created for existing Models.

 <!--
 ## Translatable